 Hold teambuilding activities that highlight the importance of each individual’s existence in the classroom.
 Sometimes all a child needs to know is that he matters, which can make all the difference.
 “Because community building is such an important aspect of student learning, teachers must continue to revisit and build upon activities and strategies that strengthen student relationships in the classroom.”
 1

-Below are some beautiful Valentine inspired team building ideas from our friend Sharon Taylor at Scholastic.
+Beautiful Valentine inspired team building ideas from our friend Sharon Taylor at Scholastic.

 Can you mend my broken heart?